zii-bee/a11yvisionrover/README.md

 # A11y VisionRover with Near-RealTime Vision & Speech

 A11yVisionRover is a real-time robotics application that integrates computer vision and text-to-speech capabilities.
-Using a Viam-based robot, this program captures images of its environment, processes them with OpenAI's GPT-4 to generate concise room descriptions, and converts these descriptions to speech.
+Using a Viam-based robot, this program captures images of its environment, processes them with OpenAI's GPT-4 to generate concise room descriptions, and converts these descriptions to speech to aid visually impaired individuals.
 The application also includes a follow mode where the robot tracks objects in its field of view.

 ## Features